adsukharev/social-network/README.md

 #### Install docker

 You can use two variants.
-The first one (prefer for home laptop):
+The first one:
 ```
 https://docs.docker.com/compose/install/
 ```
-The second (for school):
+The second one:
 ```
 brew install docker docker-machine docker-compose
 docker-machine create --driver virtualbox Matcha
 eval $(docker-machine env Matcha)
 ```

-#### Setup HOST
-if you use docker-machine or your host is differ from "localhost" change:

-* .env HOST

 ## Build and Run